sungnga/react-revents/README.md

     - Use a switch statement to handle different action types
     - Write a case for the LISTEN_TO_CURRENT_USER_PROFILE action type
       - This action returns as an object, the existing state and the currentUserProfile state property of payload
-      - When this action is dispatched, currentUserProfile property in the store will contain current user profile from Firestore
+      - When this action is dispatched, currentUserProfile property in the profileReducer redux store will contain current user profile from Firestore
     - Write a default case that returns the state
     ```javascript
     export default function profileReducer(